Glossary

 A tour escort travels with and provides support for a tour group in New Zealand.
 They are responsible for logistical and organisational support, such as arrival and departure formalities and translation, rather than leading activities or providing in-depth local knowledge.

-A tour escort may be granted a visitor visa to carry out their duties in New Zealand.
+A tour escort may be given a visitor visa to carry out their duties in New Zealand.

-A tour guide leads a tour group in New Zealand, is employed by a New Zealand employer and provides in-depth local knowledge of New Zealand society, history, geography, etc.
+A tour guide leads a tour group in New Zealand, is employed by a New Zealand employer and provides in-depth local knowledge of New Zealand society, history, geography, and so on.

 A person performing some or all of the role or duties of a tour guide must apply for a specific purpose work visa.